 - Hacker, intruder, attacker – These are all terms used to describe the people who seek to take advantage of weaknesses in software and computer systems for their own personal gain.
 These individuals’’ motives may range anywhere from mere curiosity, such as creating a virus with no intended negative impact, to malice, stealing, or altering information.

 - Malicious code – Also known as malware, this term names a broad category of software that includes any type of code intended to attack your computer.
 Malicious code often has a number of common characteristics, including an email attachment or link, a weakness in common software, or software that claims to be beneficial when in reality it is only sending your information to a remote intruder.

 - Vulnerability – A vulnerability is any issue in your system or software that puts you at risk of being compromised.
 Attackers are often able to take advantage of errors in your computer’s programming or software to infect your computer.

-In addition to knowing the terminology, there are a few other things you can do to protect you and your information.
+In addition to knowing the terminology, there are a few other things you can do to protect yourself and your information.